lynndylanhurley/j-toker/readme.md

 ---

-# About this module
+# About this plugin

-This module relies on [token based authentication][token-auth-wiki].
+This plugin relies on [token based authentication][token-auth-wiki].
 This requires coordination between the client and the server.
 [Diagrams](#conceptual) are included to illustrate this relationship.

-This module was designed to work out of the box with the legendary [devise token auth][dta] gem, but it's flexible enough to be used in just about any environment.
+This plugin was designed to work out of the box with the legendary [devise token auth][dta] gem, but it's flexible enough to be used in just about any environment.

 Oh wait you're using [AngularJS][angular]?
 Use [ng-token-auth][ng-token-auth] instead.

 **About security**: [read here][so-post] for more information on securing your token auth system.
-The [devise token auth][dta] gem has adequate security measures in place, and this module was built to work seamlessly with that gem.
+The [devise token auth][dta] gem has adequate security measures in place, and this plugin was built to work seamlessly with that gem.

 ---

 # Installation

-1. Download this module and its dependencies.
+1. Download this plugin and its dependencies.

    ~~~sh
    # using bower: